Franciscan friary, Humac: History

 Now Bishop Kraljević consecrated the cornerstone on 4 April 1867.
 The overseeing of the construction was entrusted to Friar Andrija Šaravanja, who later went to ask for donations for the construction around Europe, along with other friars, and was succeeded by Friar Nikola Šimović.
 The friary wasn't built on a plan, but phase by phase.
 First, in 1870, a wing was constructed by the parochial house.
 This enabled the seminarians to move into the new friary in 1871.
 At the same time, the Church of Saint Anthony was built, and its construction was finished in 1869.
-The Franciscans intended to build hallways by the church, and a chapel, rooms, library, kitchen, dining room, and a study.
-The size of the church was 29 x 13.5 arşıns, of the seminary 36 x 15.5 arşıns, with the rooms of teaches of the same length and 22 arşın in width.
+The Franciscans intended to build hallways by the church, a chapel, rooms, a library, a kitchen, a dining room, and a study.
+The size of the church was 29 x 13.5 arşıns, of the seminary 36 x 15.5 arşıns, with the rooms of teachers of the same length and 22 arşın in width.
 The height of the construction was 14.5 arşıns – the first story 3 arşıns, the middle story 4.5 arşıns and the top story 4 arşıns with a basement beneath.

 The parochial administration still resided in the old parochial house.
 After the construction of the east wing, the Franciscans started the construction of the west wing for the novitiate.
 The west wing was finished in 1876 and was settled by novices and their master.
 The same year, this new building with two wings was declared a friary.
 The first guardian of the friary was Blaž Jerković.
 The old parochial house, that constituted part of the east wing, was ramshackle, so the Provincial Nikola Šimović ordered it to be demolished in 1894 and it was built completely anew in 1895.
 The south wing of the friary was built during the reign of Provincial Mate Čuturić in 1936.

 The friary was damaged during the Allied bombardment in 1944.
 The south wing burnt down, the west wing was partially demolished, while the east wing was heavily damaged.
-The south and east wing were renovated between 1958 and 1961, while the east wing was at first completely demolished in 1965, and built completely in 1967.
-The novitiate and the library were again located there, and from 1984 a museum as well.
+The south and east wing were renovated between 1958 and 1961, while the east wing was first completely demolished in 1965, and built completely in 1967.
+The novitiate and the library were again located there and from 1984 a museum as well.

 The Church of Saint Anthony was also renowned from 1958 until 1961 and was also plastered at the same time.
 This took away the original beauty of the church.
-However, from 2006 until 2010, the plaster was removed and the altar and the old organ was renewed.
+However, from 2006 until 2010, the plaster was removed and the altar and the old organ were renewed.

 The Franciscans of the Humac friary pastor the area of the parishes of the deaneries of Ljubuški and Grude.